spxp/spxp-specs/SPXP-Spec.md

 key itself.
 There might be use cases where a profile wants to delegate the publishing of the "about" or "shortInfo" fields to another entity.
 This is currently not possible without exposing the profile root key.

-##### Domain bound profiles
-The domain name system (DNS) is well established.
-There might be situations where a profile wants to delegate control over a profile to the DNS instead of relying on E2E encryption.
-A profile could publish the current signing key via a TXT record in the DNS.

 ##### Profile key revocation / reestablish trust in new key
 The vision of SPXP describes a process where a profile can replace a lost or compromised signing key and re-establish trust in the new key via neighborhood assistance through its connected profiles.

-## 17 Missing features
-- Publishing
-- Encryption of posts and comments by other profiles

 ## Appendix A. Web Flow token acquisition method
 The client needs to open a new browser window and let the user navigate through a series of pages.
 When the web